Wells Cathedral School: History

 The red brick Cedars Cottage, which was built as a coachman's cottage the former stables and coach house were built in the mid to late 18th century, around the same time as Mullins.
 Ritchie House was built a little later around the end of the 18th century or the beginning of the 19th.
 Ritchie Hall became part of the School on its rebuilding in 1884 but incorporates part of a 12th-century Canon's Barn, while St Andrew's Lodge was built in 1713 as part of a charity school.

 Wells Cathedral School is supposed to be the fifth oldest independent school in the country.
 It cannot be proved, however, that the School has existed continually since the date of its supposed foundation in the tenth century, and there was certainly a hiatus during the 1880s, after which it was re-founded.

-The current Head Master is Alastair Tighe with Jody Wells as Head of the Prep School, and Alexander Laing as Director of Music.
-Tighe has been Head Master since September 2018.
+The current Head Master is James Davies, with Jody Wells as Head of the Prep School, and Alexander Laing as Director of Music.
+Davies has been Head Master since September 2026.